rismawtsa/freecodecamp-course/README.md

 # FreeCodeCamp Course Log

-This is documentions while i take course on the FreeCodeCamp site
+This is the documentation of the course I took on FreeCodeCamp

 1. JavaScript Algorithms and Data Structures